Plane Carrying 64 Collides With Helicopter, Crashes In Washington - UrduPoint

 Plane Carrying 64 Collides With Helicopter, Crashes In Washington

-Washington, (APP - UrduPoint / Pakistan Point News - 30th Jan, 2025) A US passenger jet carrying 64 people crashed into Washington's Potomac River after colliding midair with a military helicopter on a nighttime training exercise Wednesday, prompting a desperate search for survivors in the dark, near-freezing water.
+Washington, (APP - UrduPoint / Pakistan Point News - 30th Jan, 2025) A passenger jet carrying 64 people crashed into Washington's Potomac River Wednesday after colliding midair with a military helicopter, with US media reporting multiple bodies pulled from the dark, near-freezing water.

-The plane was approaching Reagan National Airport at around 9:00 pm (0200 GMT) after flying from Wichita, Kansas when the collision happened.

-American Airlines, whose subsidiary PSA Airlines operated the Bombardier regional jet, said "There were 60 passengers and four crew members on board the aircraft."
+American Airlines subsidiary PSA Airlines, which operated the Bombardier regional jet, said "there were 60 passengers and four crew members on board the aircraft."

+US media, citing local sources, reported multiple bodies had been recovered, with CBS news saying at least 18, and NBC more than a dozen.

+The Washington Post, citing a statement from US Figure Skating, said several athletes, coaches and officials were aboard the flight.

-A US Army official said the helicopter involved was a Black Hawk model carrying three soldiers -- their status currently unknown.
+A US Army official said the helicopter involved was a Black Hawk carrying three soldiers, with their status currently unknown.
 They had been on a "training flight," a separate military spokesperson said in a statement.

-Washington police said, "There is no confirmed information on casualties at this time."

 Witness Ari Schulman was driving home when he saw what he described as "a stream of sparks" overhead.